yuriisthebest/Liars-Dice/README.md

 The game is round-based.

 Each round, each player rolls a "hand" of dice under their cup and looks at their hand while keeping it concealed from the other players.
 The first player begins bidding.
-A bid consists of any face value and a number of dice that the player believes are showing that value, under all of the cups on the table.
+A bid consists of any face value and a number of dice that the player believes are showing that value, under all the cups on the table.
 Turns rotate in clockwise order.

 Each player has two choices during their turn: